LvdKooi/conditional/README.md

   .map(d -> String.format("The outcome was: %f", d))
 ```

-In this example, if any of the conditions evaluates to true, the ```map``` function takes the Double originating from the action linked with that condition and maps it to a ```String```.
+In this example, if any of the conditions evaluates to ```true```, the ```map``` function takes the Double originating from the action linked with that condition and maps it to a ```String```.

 ## Terminal operations
 The Conditional contains 3 terminal operations: ```applyToOrElse```, ```applyToOrElseGet```, ```applyToOrElseThrow```.
 A terminal operation is an operation that marks the end of the Conditional pipeline.
 When a terminal operation is invoked on a Conditional, it triggers the actual processing of the intermediate operations and produces a result or a side-effect.
 A Conditional pipeline may only contain one terminal operation, whereas multiple intermediate operations are allowed.

 ### - _applyToOrElse_
-- ```applyToOrElse```: takes 2 arguments; the first is the value that will be processed by the Conditional pipeline, the second a default value that is returned when no condition evaluates to true _or_ if the first argument is ```null```.
-The second argument is of the same type that would otherwise be returned by the pipeline if any condition in the pipeline evaluates to true.
+- ```applyToOrElse```: takes 2 arguments; the first is the value that will be processed by the Conditional pipeline, the second a default value that is returned when no condition evaluates to ```true``` _or_ if the first argument is ```null```.
+The second argument is of the same type that would otherwise be returned by the pipeline if any condition in the pipeline evaluates to ```true```.
 This method is recommended if the default value is already in scope or is a constant.
 Putting a method call in the second argument is discouraged, since the second argument of this method is not _lazy evaluated_.

 ```
     private static final Double ZERO = 0.0;